BusFactor1Inc/evmas/README.md

 Strings up to 32 characters are supported and autopushed onto the stack using the correctly sized push instruction.

-Constant words may be defined using .define, ie:

-	.define x 10
-	.defien s "string"

-	x x add		;; x is replaced by 10 in the assembly

-	s pop		;; s is replaced by the above string and popped

-Comments are started with semicolon (;).

-Files may be included with the .include "<filename>" directive and are inserted inline into the bytecode stream.

 Labels are keywords and thus must be prefixed with a colon (:) and prefixed by the assembler op .label.
 Labels currently take up 4 bytes in the bytecode stream; I hope to add an optimizer for this in the